ultraleap/HandyBeam/doc/source/023_api_principles.rst

 Programming principles
 ----------------------

-HandyBeam system expressed using 3 fundamental kinds of things:
+HandyBeam system is expressed using 3 fundamental kinds of things:

 * Data structures
 * Procedures